 Effective January 1, 2017, all public school districts must test the lead content of the water in all schools serving preschool through fifth grade students that were built before January 1, 1987.
 This testing must be done by December 31, 2017.

 The new law also requires testing by December 31, 2018 in schools serving children from preschool through grade 5 built between January 2, 1987 and January 1, 2000.

 PLEASE NOTE: The law does not address schools built after 2000 or schools serving students in grades 6-12.
 The General Assembly can change the law until June 30, 2019.

-Lead removal filters have been installed on the 65 water sources (six drinking fountains and 59 sinks) that were identified last week as non-compliant.
+Lead removal filters have been installed on the 65 water sources at 16 schools (six drinking fountains and 59 sinks) that were initially identified as non-compliant.

 The remaining non-compliant water sources will remain turned off until they pass a re-test.

 Please visit the United States Environmental Protection Agency for more information about lead in drinking water